Protect Trans Futures and ACT UP Disrupt Charity Gala at Fenway Health

 The tension between Fenway as a champion of LGBTQ+ healthcare and their decision to end care for some patients was acknowledged by several of the evening’s speakers, and addressed head on by CEO Jordina Shanks.
 Shanks described the way the Trump administration’s policy had “put [Fenway] in an untenable position, one we could not ignore.”
 She continued, “We cannot absorb the loss of this funding and continue to operate at the scale this community needs.
 Sometimes to protect care we must let go of the idea that care must come from us alone.
 That is not surrender, that is strategy.”
 This sentiment was met with cheers from the crowd, but outside the cadence of the demonstrators could be heard, their words indistinguishable but their anger impossible to mistake.

 Not everyone inside the Gala at SoWa agreed that it’s strategy, not surrender for an LGBTQ+ community health center in the heart of blue America to end gender-affirming care for youth and young adults.
 Also in attendance was activist Alejandra Caraballo, who rose to shout “Shame!
 Shame!” as the speeches commenced, before being forcibly escorted out of the event by security guards.
-At another point, during Shanks’ speech, demonstrators attempted to gain entry to the festivities, and were turned back by police.
+At another point, during Shanks’ speech, loudly chanting demonstrators seemed to be attempting to gain entry to the festivities, but were turned back by police.

 The group behind these disruptions, Protect Trans Futures, was started recently by Walker and a friend.
 The two describe feeling an urgent need to act in the wake of Fenway’s October 13 announcement to end affirming care for patients under 19.
 Their goal is to create sustained pressure on the health center and build on the energy of the first Fenway Health protest October 17, organized by ACT UP Boston, which drew 200 picketers.